WeZZard/wasm2native/README.md

 ### Prerequisites

-To build the project, you have to get CMake and ninja installed on your computer.
+To build the project, you have to get CMake and Ninja installed on your computer.

 For **macOS**:

-Developers who use macOS may have [homebrew](https://brew.sh) installed on their computer firstly.
+Developers who use macOS may have [Homebrew](https://brew.sh) installed on their computers first.

 ```shell
 brew install cmake ninja